BeeLit

 That's the whole question.
 Don't ask for a full retelling β€” it overwhelms kids and leaves parents fumbling.
 One scene is enough.

 Once they name a scene, follow up with "why?" just once.
 "Why did that one stick with you?"
-That single follow-up turns simple recall into interpretation, which is where real comprehension lives.
+When the same question comes at the same time every night, your child starts to expect it β€” and prepare for it.

 Anchor it to bedtime